Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Product Projections

-In this standard typing signature, three type parameters are introduced: @A@ and @A1@ describe the function @f@, while @B@ represents the second component of the pair that remains unchanged.
-Similar to the polymorphic $\eta$-expansion (\Cref{sec:overview-domrange-examples}), we can use domain and range types to express this function more compactly by abstracting over the internal structure of the function type:
+Three type parameters are introduced: @A@ and @A1@ for function @f@, while @B@ for the second component left unchanged.
+The body type-checks by the standard rules with no projection types at all.

-Here the domain and range operators expose the argument and return type of @f@ without explicitly naming them as type parameters.
-Consequently, the parameters @A@ and @A1@ are no longer needed.
-However, the type @B@ must still be specified explicitly because the product structure of the pair has already been exposed.